UniversalDependencies/docs/_pal/dep/conj.md

 advmod(kirdan-4, nē-3)
 ~~~

-In the following example, the resumption of the subject by the enclitic pronoun might be motivated by a long relative clause following the priests (omitted in this example.
+In the following example, the resumption of the subject by the enclitic pronoun might be motivated by a long relative clause following the priests (omitted in this example).
 - "For I (killed) nine hundred priests over this riddle and I killed nine daughters of the Spitām family."
 ~~~ sdparse
 čē man abar ēn frašn nōsad mowmard u =m nō duxt ī spitāmān ōzad \n because I over this riddle nine_hundred priest and me nine daughter EZ Spitamid killed